 - Patients can now come into the hospital and request that they be in a no-information status.
 This means that their names will not appear on the information desk list.
 So, even if you may know your congregation member is in the hospital, the information desk will be unable to confirm this.
 The information desk would say to you, “I have no information regarding that individual.”

-If you have questions or need assistance, please do not hesitate to contact the Pastoral Care Office from 9 AM to 4:30 PM Monday through Friday at 770-219-5077.
+If you have questions or need assistance, please do not hesitate to contact the Spiritual Care Office from 9 AM to 4:30 PM Monday through Friday at 770-219-5077.

 Clergy visits are not restricted to regular hours.
 However, certain times are better for visiting patients than others.
 The best time to visit patients in our hospitals is from 10 a.m. to noon and 1 p.m. to 4 p.m.
 Remember that many activities such as doctor visits, medical procedures and baths take place early in the morning.
 Be aware that most patients will eat lunch between 12 and 1 unless under special dietary regulations.